How do you know when you should be running easy, hard, or resting completely?

 You’ll see that I like using “adaptation weeks” that help your body get used to increased workloads.
 They are repeated weeks of training where you do nothing different except run the same schedule as the week before.

-It’s a strategy I use with Boot Camp members, along with determining your baseline workload, to increase mileage safely and prevent injuries.
+It’s a strategy I use when I design custom training programs, along with determining your baseline workload, to increase mileage safely and prevent injuries.

 For Best Results, Cycle Your Training